Glycogen storage disease type V: History

-The deficiency was the first metabolic myopathy to be recognized, when Dr. McArdle described the first case in a 30-year-old man who always experienced pain and weakness after exercise.
-Dr. McArdle noticed this patient's cramps were electrically silent and his venous lactate levels failed to increase upon ischemic exercise.
-(The ischemic exercise consists of the patient squeezing a hand dynamometer at maximal strength for a specific period of time, usually a minute, with a blood pressure cuff, which is placed on the upper arm and set at 250 mmHg, blocking blood flow to the exercising arm.)
-Notably, this is the same phenomenon that occurs when muscle is poisoned by iodoacetate, a substance that blocks breakdown of glycogen into glucose and prevents the formation of lactate.
-Dr. McArdle accurately concluded that the patient had a disorder of glycogen breakdown that specifically affected skeletal muscle.
+The deficiency was the first metabolic myopathy to be recognized when the physician Brian McArdle described the first case in a 30-year-old man who always experienced pain and weakness after exercise.
+McArdle noticed this patient's cramps were electrically silent and his venous lactate levels failed to increase upon ischemic exercise.
+(The ischemic exercise consists of the patient squeezing a hand dynamometer at maximal strength for a specific period, usually a minute, with a blood pressure cuff, which is placed on the upper arm and set at 250 mmHg, blocking blood flow to the exercising arm.)

+Notably, this is the same phenomenon that occurs when muscle is poisoned in vitro by iodoacetate, which inhibits the breakdown of glycogen into glucose and prevents the formation of lactate; as well as produces an electronically silent muscle contracture.
+Knowing what occurs to muscle poisoned by iodoacetate, helped McArdle speculate that a glycogenolytic block might be occurring when he first described the disease.
+McArdle accurately concluded that the patient had a disorder of glycogen breakdown that specifically affected skeletal muscle.
 The associated enzyme deficiency was discovered in 1959 by W. F. H. M. Mommaerts et al.

+In animals

+Naturally occurring myophosphorylase deficiency (GSD-V; McArdle disease) has been found in Charolais cattle and Merino sheep.
+The cattle were asymptomatic at rest, but when forced to exercise, would become noticeably fatigued and recumbent (having to lie down) for approximately 10 minutes before being able to resume exercise (the second wind phenomenon).

+Artificially-induced myophosphorylase deficiency was created in mice, by altering their embryonic DNA, for use in laboratory experiments.